Popular Posts:

 As the name suggests, LEIs are required for any legal entity that regularly incorporates financial transactions.
 This includes buying stocks, bonds, and other securities.

-In general, any financial institutions such as banks, investment, and insurance companies, credit unions, and brokerages are eligible or rather required to obtain an LEI number.
+In general, any financial institutions such as banks, investment and insurance companies, credit unions, and brokerages are eligible or rather required to obtain an LEI number.
 EU authorities are even instructed to refuse investment trades unless both sides have an up-to-date LEI number.

 Can an individual have an LEI?